MarcelKaemper/GameOfLife/README.md

 # GameOfLife
-This was my first project in C and also the first one using OpenGL/glut.
-The code is a bloody mess right now, but it works.
 On first launch, you'll be in edit mode.
 Create your pattern using mouse clicks, then press spacebar to run the game.
 You can always change the mode using spacebar.
 I safe the status of each cell in a 100x100 array.
 The changes are stored in a second array.
 After every cell has been processed, array 2 will be copied into array 1.
 This solution sucks very bad and I'll probably change it later, but it works for now.